PiotrWalczak2001/Bookshelf/README.md

 - Login/Register/Logout
 - Book/Category/Shelves CRUD
-- Adding/Removing books to shelves by API but not yet in Blazor App
+- Adding/Removing books to/from shelves

 ## Features to do